Phuket Property for American Buyers: Complete 2026 Guide

 Usually no non-stop service; expect 1-2 stops via Asian hubs and often Bangkok for the final domestic segment to HKT.

-We help you shortlist credible inventory, align ownership with your operational reality, and coordinate vetted legal partners—0% buyer commission, full legal support, and a free property tour with 3 nights hotel covered for qualified visits.
+We help you shortlist credible inventory, align ownership with your operational reality, and coordinate vetted legal partners,0% buyer commission, full legal support, and online Zoom viewings or on-island property tours.

 MORE Group Editorial